South Wales Cricket Association

 heavily involved with social activities for his own club, helped to form a

-youth club in the village and supported the new Community Hall’s varied activities,
+youth club in the village and supported the new Community Hall’s varied

-to his house and he grew vegetables which he exhibited, and won prizes for, at the
+large plot next to his house and he grew vegetables which he exhibited, and won

-Pontarddulais show.
+prizes for, at the Pontarddulais show.

 Well into his eighties he was given the